Telangana Police

-The Telangana Police, officially known as the, Telangana Police Department is the law enforcement agency for the state of Telangana in India.
+The Telangana Police is the law enforcement agency for the state of Telangana in India.
 It has jurisdiction concurrent with the 33 revenue districts of the state.
 The police force was created from the remnants of the Andhra Pradesh Police after Telangana state was formed.
-It is headed by the Director general of police, B. Shivadhar Reddy, IPS and headquartered in Hyderabad, Telangana.
+It is headed by the Director general of police, C. V. Anand, IPS and headquartered in Hyderabad, Telangana.

 Structure and organization

 State Police Headquarters

 The Director General of Police functions from Police Directorate, located in the DGP headquarters in Hyderabad.
 The Director General of Police (DGP) is designated as the head of the department.
 He is assisted by a team of senior officers from the ranks of additional DG and IG of police to Assistant Inspector General of Police (AIG - a post equivalent in rank and status to the superintendent of police).

 Districts

 Each police district is either coterminous with the revenue district, or is located within a number of revenue districts.
 It is headed by a District Superintendent of Police (or simply called Superintendent of Police).
 Each district comprises two or more Sub-Divisions, several Circles and police stations.